irasinha04/HackerRank-challenge/README.md

 # HackerRank-challenge
-A repository for all my submissions on HackerRank site challenges.
+1. Information: A repository for all my submissions on HackerRank site.

+2. Dependencies: None yet

+3. To Run: Run As> Java Application